CINTRA (research laboratory): Research Activities

-The applications are related to 3D integration, advanced interconnects, electromagnetic shielding, high frequencies applications, thermal management, sensors, energy harvesting and storage, optical communications and optoelectronic devices.
+The applications are related to 3D integration, advanced interconnects, electromagnetic shielding, high frequency applications, thermal management, sensors, energy harvesting and storage, optical communications and optoelectronic devices.
 Some works are even related with defense applications.

 Affiliated Members

 As of today, 64 people are affiliated to CINTRA, with a full time equivalent of 43.
 Through CINTRA, over 50 PhD students and more than 60 student internships have been trained.

 Publications

-Since its creation CINTRA has produced over 740 publications (as at April 2020) and is the main contributor for the scientific publications between CNRS and Singapore.
-In 2020, CINTRA is one of the institutes between CNRS and Singapore which has quite high Nature Index.
+Since its creation CINTRA has produced over 740 publications (as at April 2020) and it is the main contributor for the scientific publications between CNRS and Singapore.
+In 2020, CINTRA was one of the institutes between CNRS and Singapore which had quite high Nature Index.

 Research and Education Networks

-Over the years, CINTRA has developed a network of academic collaborations in France with CNRS/Universities laboratories, and has helped to promote exchanges between France and Singapore researchers: over 80 researchers or students from France and Europe have worked at CINTRA (20 PhD students and over 50 interns among the total PhD and interns trained).
+Over the years, CINTRA has developed a network of academic collaborations in France with CNRS/University laboratories, and has helped to promote exchanges between France and Singapore researchers: over 80 researchers or students from France and Europe have worked at CINTRA (20 PhD students and over 50 interns among the total PhD and interns trained).